darshitlimbad/BotsApp/README.md

 ## License

-This project is not licenced and i will only use it for education purpose so you should also do the same 😊
+This project is not licenced and I will only use it for educational purposes so you should also do the same 😊

 ## Contact